reclaimID/client/README.md

 $ ./reclaim stop
 ```

-## Add an OIDC client
+## For Website Administrators

+**THIS SECTION IS WORK IN PROGRESS**
-To easily add a OIDC client via reclaim, the oidc interface of the reclaim client script can be used.
+To add an OpenID Connect client via reclaim, the reclaim client script can be used.
-For example, to add a client with a call-back-url *https://test.reclaim/login* issue the following command:
+For example, in order to add a client with a callback URI *https://test.mysite/login* issue the following command:
 ```
-$ ./reclaim oidc createClient --uri test.reclaim
+$ ./reclaim oidc createClient --uri test.mysite
 ```
+**THIS SECTION IS WORK IN PROGRESS**

 ## Further Functionality